linux-kdevops/kdevops-history/README.md

     * Demonstrates initial work on NFS testing with pynfs
     * Demonstrates current CXL workflows / testing
     * Demonstrates how a few stable XFS maintainers are using kdevops to test XFS using local virtualization solutions or cloud solutions
-    * Demonstrates dynamic kconfig generation in order to support PCI-passthrough
+    * Demonstrates dynamic Kconfig generation in order to support PCIe-passthrough
   * [2022 - LSFMM - Challenges with running fstests and blktests](https://youtu.be/9PYjRYbc-Ms)
   * [2020 - SUSE Labs Conference - kdevops: bringing devops to kernel development](https://youtu.be/-1KnphkTgNg)